An optimal XP algorithm for Hamiltonian cycle on graphs of bounded clique-width: Conclusion

 \section{Conclusion}

-We have proved that, given a $k$-expression, one can solve \textsc{Hamiltonian Cycle} in time $n^{O(k)}$.
-At this point, the behavior of clique-width towards fundamental problems expressible in MSO$_2$ are well-understood.
-One major open question related to clique-width remains the complexity of its computation and its approximation within a constant factor.
+We have proved that, given a $k$-expression, one can solve \textsc{Hamiltonian Cycle} in time $n^{O(k)}$, and also prove a similar variant for directed graphs.

-We can avoid this long standing open question by using a related parameter like \emph{rank-width}.
+One major open question related to clique-width is to determine whether it can be approximated within a constant factor.
+One can bypass this long-standing open problem by using a related parameter called \emph{rank-width}.
 This parameter was introduced by Oum and Seymour~\cite{OumS06} and admits an efficient algorithm to approximate it within a constant factor.
-Moreover, the clique-width of a graph is always bigger than its rank-width, and in some graph, clique-width can be exponentially bigger than rank-width.
-On the other hand, rank-width is harder to manipulate and, to the best of our knowledge, there is no optimal algorithm known for rank-width under \ETH, even for basic problems such as \textsc{Vertex Cover} and \textsc{Dominating Set}, where the best algorithms run in time $2^{O(k^2)}\cdot n^{O(1)}$ and the best lower bound under \ETH are $2^{o(k)}\cdot n^{O(1)}$.
+Moreover, the clique-width of a graph is always bigger than its rank-width.
+On the other hand, rank-width is harder to manipulate than clique-width.
+To the best of our knowledge, there is no optimal algorithm known for basic problems such as \textsc{Vertex Cover} and \textsc{Dominating Set}, where the best algorithms run in time $2^{O(k^2)}\cdot n^{O(1)}$~\cite{BuiXuanTV13} and the best lower bounds state that we can not solve these problems in time $2^{o(k)}\cdot n^{O(1)}$ unless \ETH fails.
+Improving these algorithms or these lower bounds would be the natural way of continuing the works done on clique-width.

-One successful way to work with rank-width is through the notion of $d$-\textit{neighbor equivalence} introduced in \cite{BuiXuanTV13}.
-The $d$-neighbor equivalence was the key in the design of efficient algorithms to solve some well-studied and well-known problems expressible in MSO$_1$ such as \textsc{Vertex Cover}, \textsc{Dominating Set} \cite{BuiXuanTV13,OumSV13}, their connected variants, and \textsc{Feedback Vertex Set} \cite{Bergougnoux18}.
-Is this notion also useful for the design of fast XP algorithms, parameterized by rank-width/clique-width, for problems expressible in MSO$_2$ but not in MSO$_1$?
+Recently, Bergougnoux and Kant\'e \cite{BergougnouxK19} proved that the \textsc{Max Cut} problem is solvable in time $n^{O(k)}$ where $k$ is the clique-width of the input graph without assuming that the graph is given with a $k$-expression.
+For doing so, they used a related parameter called $\mathbb{Q}$-rank-width and the notion of $d$-neighbor equivalence.
+It would be interesting to know whether the same approach can be used for the \textsc{Hamiltonian Cycle} problem.